 As of December 1, 2010, community interpreters in Wisconsin must be licensed by Department of Safety and Professional Services.

-In publishing this directory, the Office for the Deaf and Hard of Hearing makes no judgment or representation as to the qualifications, competence or skills of any person listed herein.
+In publishing this directory, the Office for the Deaf and Hard of Hearing (ODHH) makes no judgment or representation as to the qualifications, competence or skills of any person listed herein.
 The selection, acceptability and rate of compensation is left, in all cases, to the user.
-ODHH has made every effort to publish correct and current information, the possibility of change in any category does exist.
+ODHH has made every effort to publish correct and current information but the possibility of change in any category does exist.

 It is recommended that when you secure an interpreter, you agree on billing terms prior to the assignment.
 If you are unsure as to what level of skill is needed for a particular assignment, please contact the ODHH staff for advice.
 Licensed interpreters will have a wallet size proof of license.

-National certified interpreters who wish to be listed on this directory must complete the Directory Sign-up and/or Change Request, F-02324 (Word)and send it (email, fax, or letter) and the specifics to be listed to Chantel Wiedmeyer at firstname.lastname@example.org.
+Wisconsin licensed interpreters who wish to be listed on this directory must complete the Directory Sign-up and/or Change Request, F-02324 (Word)and send it (email, fax, or letter) to Chantel Wiedmeyer.